Ferch42/Word-Extractor/README.md

 # Word-Extractor
-A confusion pairs word extractor
+A confusion pairs word extractor.
+For use, install python package python-Levenshtein package.